According to a recent survey, the most common complaint from hotel guests is noisy neighbors. The second most common? Filth.

 Gross as they may be, many hotel hygiene violations aren’t life-threatening for guests.
 Unfortunately, fire violations can be.
 We dug a little deeper into the data and found that the higher-rated properties were less likely to have issues with their fire extinguishers, but fire hazards and smoke detector issues impacted every star range and, as you see above, fire alarm and smoke detector issues were actually more likely in five-star than in four- and three-star properties.

 We were surprised to learn that star ratings weren’t necessarily good indicators of cleanliness or safety, but price and customer reviews generally were.
 In general, the more you can budget for a good hotel, the safer you’ll be from issues like fire hazards and unsafe balconies to sanitary issues like dirty dishes and unchanged bed sheets.

 Of course, if you’d rather not roll the dice on the cleanliness of your sheets and mattress, staying at home is always an option.
-We’ll help you find the right mattress to rest easy.
-We always recommend our AS2 mattress for back and stomach sleepers.
+We’ll help you find the best mattress to help you rest easy.

 We analyzed over 8,000 publicly available inspection reports from over 3,400 hotels, motels, and inns in Florida from 2015 to 2016.
 Hotel star ratings, average nightly room rates, and TripAdvisor ratings were sourced via a Bing search.
 For grouping, we used the average room rate from Bing and created $100 increments.
 Groupings were adjusted when necessary to ensure statistically valid sample sizes.